slevey087/nashJS/docs/stock-games/iterated-prisoner-dilemma.md

 * `Grudger` - Cooperates until your opponent Defects, then only Defects
 * `Naive Prober` - Just like `Tit For Tat` but occasionally Defects with default probability 0.1.
 To change the probability, supply an argument on assignment, eg: `p1.assign("Naive Prober", 0.2)`
 * `Tit For Two Tats` - More forgiving `Tit For Tat`.
 Cooperates, unless your opponent has Defected on the two previous rounds.

+## Queries

+This game comes with several pre-build queries to help you see the results more easily.
+They are:

+* `@IPD-choices` - TODO: write these.